-At the beginning of the school year, students will create Career Portfolios in their Language Arts, which will follow them through the English Language Arts course as they progress from grade to grade.
+Student Self-Evaluation Project - At the beginning of the school year, students will create Career Portfolios in their English classes, which will follow them through the English Language Arts course as they progress from grade to grade.
 The career portfolio will comprise student-managed collection of accomplishments that show progress toward career goals.
 The portfolio will:

-- Display student strengths and abilities. - Highlights their accomplishments and assist them in planning for the future. - Increases their self-esteem by showcasing their accomplishments. - Portfolios will be presented as Binders, Scrapbook, CD-ROM or Video formats allowing for students to modify and update information as they progress through the program
+- Display student strengths and abilities. - Highlights their accomplishments and assist them in planning for the future. - Increases their self-esteem by showcasing their accomplishments.

+• Portfolios will be presented as Binders, Scrapbook, CD-ROM or Video formats allowing for students to modify and update information as they progress through the program